+Oversubscription criteria: Any child whose Education, Health and Care Plan (EHCP) names this school will be admitted.
 Oversubscription criteria (to be used only if we need to prioritise applications - see notes below):

-- 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order - 2.
-Priority will next be given to children based on their exceptional medical or social needs or those of their parents. - 3.
-Priority will next be given to children living within the catchment area set out in the map below, who are siblings of pupils on roll at this school. - 4.
-Priority will next be given to children living within the catchment area who regularly attend (or whose parents regularly attend) a Christian church. - 5.
-Priority will next be given to other children living within the catchment area. - 6.
-Priority will next be given to children of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 7.
-Priority will next be given to children living outside the catchment area, who are siblings of pupils on roll at this school. - 8.
-Other children.
+- 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special quardianship order. - 2.
+Priority will next be given to children based on their exceptional medical or social needs or those of their parents.3 - 3.
+Priority will next be given to children living within the catchment area set out in the map below,4 who are siblings of pupils on roll at this school. - 4.
+Priority will next be given to other children living within the catchment area. - 5.
+Priority will next be given to children living outside the catchment area, who are siblings of pupils on roll at this school. - 6.
+Priority will next be given to children who regularly attend (or whose parents regularly attend)5 a